n8n-io/n8n-docs/docs/integrations/creating-nodes/http-helpers.md

 }
 ```

-Where `url` is the only mandatory field.
+`url` is required.
+The other fields are optional.
 The default method is `GET`.

 Some notes about the possible fields:

-- **body**: You can use a regular Javascript Object for JSON payload, a Buffer for file uploads, an instance of FormData for `multipart/form-data` and `URLSearchParams` for `application/x-www-form-urlencoded`.
+- `body`: you can use a regular JavaScript object for JSON payload, a buffer for file uploads, an instance of FormData for `multipart/form-data`, and `URLSearchParams` for `application/x-www-form-urlencoded`.
-- **headers**: A simple key-value pair.
+- `headers`: a key-value pair.
-	* If `body` is an instance of `FormData` then `content-type: multipart/form-data` is injected automatically.
+	* If `body` is an instance of `FormData` then n8n adds `content-type: multipart/form-data` automatically.
-	* If `body` is an instance of `URLSearchParams`, then `content-type: application/x-www-form-urlencoded` is added.
+	* If `body` is an instance of `URLSearchParams`, then n8n adds `content-type: application/x-www-form-urlencoded`.
-	* To override this behavior, you can set any `content-type` header you wish and it won't be overridden.
+	* To override this behavior, set a `content-type` header.
-- **arrayFormat**: If your query string contains an array of data, let's say `const qs = {IDs: [15,17]}`, the values set to `arrayFormat` define how it will be sent.
+- `arrayFormat`: if your query string contains an array of data, such as `const qs = {IDs: [15,17]}`, the value of `arrayFormat` defines how n8n sends it.
 	* `indices` (default): `{ a: ['b', 'c'] }` will be formatted as `a[0]=b&a[1]=c`
 	* `brackets`: `{ a: ['b', 'c'] }` will be formatted as `a[]=b&a[]=c`
 	* `repeat`: `{ a: ['b', 'c'] }` will be formatted as `a=b&a=c`